 That commitment to her runners paid off in the fall of 2012 when she and head coach Robert Johnson led Oregon to the NCAA Women’s Cross Country national championship.
 The Ducks were also Pac-12 and NCAA West Regional champions, capping the school’s most successful cross country season in a generation.
 Jordan Hasay, Alexi Pappas and Katie Conlon were all named All-Americans, while Hasay captured the West Region individual crown for the third year in a row.

-In addition to the cross country national title, among the many highlights during Powell’s tenure are three NCAA Indoor women’s national titles (2010-11, 2013), four conference crowns and three NCAA Outdoor runner-up finishes (2009-10-11).
-She has also overseen individual national titles by Hasay (mile, 3,000 meters), Anne Kesselring (800) and Rebekah Noble (800), 12 individual conference event winners and 57 all-Americans.
+In addition to the cross country national title, among the many highlights during Powell’s tenure are the 2015 NCAA Outdoor women’s national title, three NCAA Indoor women’s national titles (2010-11, 2013), six conference crowns and three NCAA Outdoor runner-up finishes (2009-10-11).
+She has also overseen individual national titles by Hasay (mile, 3,000 meters), Anne Kesselring (800) and Rebekah Noble (800), 12 individual conference event winners and 64 all-Americans.

 Hasay went on to set school and Pac-12 records in the 10,000 meters, and then placed second at the 2013 U.S. Track and Field Championships following graduation.